seeubh5798/Food-order-clone-React/README.md

 # We generally show Loader screen till gata gets come from API ?
 Is it good ?

 NO - USE SHIMMER UI , INSTEAD OF LOADING

+# studied aabout how value attribute in input works , always use onChange with input to get the changed value